 WuXi: How is your test different from existing lung cancer tests?
 Is it a new approach?
 What have been the results of your research so far?

-Clive Morris: Our currently approved InVisionFirst-Lung liquid biopsy test helps to identify the therapeutics that should be considered in patients with advanced lung cancer by detecting the most clinically relevant genomic alterations that drive lung cancer and are associated with approved therapeutics.
+Clive Morris: Our currently reimbursed InVisionFirst-Lung liquid biopsy test helps to identify the therapeutics that should be considered in patients with advanced lung cancer by detecting the most clinically relevant genomic alterations that drive lung cancer and are associated with approved therapeutics.
 This has historically been undertaken by the testing of tumor tissue removed from the patient via an invasive tissue biopsy, but this procedure is expensive, has frequent complications and a high failure rate.
 It can also take a number of weeks to schedule and undertake the biopsy and have the tumor material tested for genomic alterations.
 Using a liquid biopsy like InVisionFirst-Lung can lead to more genomic alterations being detected to prevent the complications and cost of invasive tissue biopsies and can help enable patients to receive the appropriate therapy more rapidly.

 WuXi: How did you choose to focus on lung cancer?
 It has been a very difficult disease to treat.